Skip to content

 Isaiah 53:5

-And Himself is he who is profaned3 from the rebellions of ourselves, he who is crushed from bent/crooked ones of ourselves!
-A chastisement of a complete one ("Shalom") of ourselves is upon himself; And within the allied one4 of himself, we are healing ourselves.5
+And Himself is he who is profaned4 from the rebellions of ourselves, he who is crushed from bent over/crooked ones of ourselves!
+A chastisement of the peace ("shalom") of ourselves is against himself; But within the allied one5 of himself, we are healing ourselves!6

 Footnote: